Kissing a Fool: Plot

-Later, Jay crashes at Sam's, and after finishing reading the manuscript, she goes upstairs to talk to him, and before they have a moment where they almost kiss, her cousin Dre interrupts them.
-He goes home, where his ex has invited him to the hotel room.
+Later, Jay crashes at Sam’s apartment.
+After finishing the manuscript, she goes upstairs to talk to him.
+They share a near-kiss before her cousin, Dre, interrupts them.
+Jay leaves and goes to Natasha’s hotel room at her invitation.

-At Natasha's hotel room, she tears Jay's clothes off as having seen him with Sam has rekindled her interest.
-He realizes he is finally over her.
-Feeling guilty at the sudden revelation of his feelings for Sam, he calls Max and realizes he slept with his makeup artist, Dara.
+At the hotel, Natasha tears Jay’s clothes off, having rekindled her interest after seeing him with Sam.
+In the encounter, Jay realizes he is finally over her.
+He takes back the love memento he gave her and leaves.
+Feeling guilty about his sudden recognition of his feelings for Sam, he calls Max and discovers that Max has slept with his makeup artist, Dara.

-Jay rushes over to Sam's but then chickens out.
-He goes home, hitting the bottle hard.
-Max finds him there, confronting him over Sam.
-After an altercation, they agree to go to her to see how she really feels and what she really wants.
+Jay rushes to Sam’s apartment but loses his nerve and goes home instead, drinking heavily.
+Max finds him there and confronts him about Sam.
+After a heated altercation, they agree to go to Sam and let her decide what she truly wants.

 Over a meal, Jay declares his love for Sam and kisses her.
-Max is shocked but then he starts to laugh, thinking it is a joke, spilling the beans about the fidelity test he had asked Jay to do on her.
-Upset, she leaves, breaking off ties with both.
+Max is shocked but then begins to laugh, assuming it is a joke, and reveals the fidelity test he had asked Jay to perform.
+Upset, Sam leaves, cutting ties with both men.
+Max and Samantha refuse to talk to each other.

-Jay moves to New York City, Max finally reads the book he had recommended and realizes he needs to reunite Jay and Sam.
-When he is in Chicago for his book signing, he leaves him a note, asking him to meet him in a restaurant.
-He enlists Dre to get Sam there.
-Once seated, he has notes delivered to both of them.
+Jay moves to New York City.
+Max finally reads the book he had previously recommended and realizes he needs to reunite Jay and Sam.
+When Jay returns to Chicago for his book signing, Max leaves him a note asking him to meet at a restaurant and enlists Dre to bring Sam there as well.
+Once they are seated separately, Max has notes delivered to both of them.

-Max gives them his blessing at their wedding, remarking "Love cannot be found where it does not exist.
-Nor can it be hidden where it truly does".
-When there, Jay and Sam dance together as do Max and Linda, implying a relationship beginning between the two of them.
+At their wedding, Max gives them his blessing, remarking, “Love cannot be found where it does not exist, nor can it be hidden where it truly does.”
+Jay and Sam dance together, while Max dances with Linda, implying the beginning of a relationship between them.